Types of Auto Injuries

-	Driver Inattentiveness and Distraction
+Injuries Caused by Driver Inattentiveness and Distraction in Texas

 The duty to maintain a proper lookout applies to all drivers on all Texas roads.
 Drivers fail to meet this duty for a number of reasons.
 A moment of distraction to change the radio station, answering a call or text, a lack of sleep, or simply look at something other than the road ahead is all it takes for a collision to occur.

-Construction Zone Accidents
+Construction Zone Vehicular Accidents

 Drivers have a duty to maintain a proper lookout.
 With regards to construction zones, this means paying attention to what other traffic is doing and what the workers are doing.
 A driver’s failure to maintain that proper lookout is negligence.
 The fact that a construction zone caused a traffic slow-down does not excuse a driver from maintaining that proper lookout.
-Simmons and Fletcher focuses on proving that the construction zone was not the real cause but the driver’s failure to pay attention and account for it was.
+Simmons & Fletcher, P.C. focuses on proving that the construction zone was not the real cause but the driver’s failure to pay attention and account for it was.